Low-energy effective description of dark $Sp(4)$ theories: SIMPs under Abelian gauge symmetries

 Here, two different hadronic quantities of the strongly interacting theory enter: the mass of the vector mesons $m_\VectorMeson$ and the decay constant of the (pseudo-)Goldstone bosons $f_\GoldstoneMeson$.
 They are, however, not independent LECs and their ratio is constrained from lattice data~\cite{Bennett:2019jzz}.
 Hence, once the underlying theory is fixed, $\kappa$ only depends on $m_V$ and one ratio of dark hadronic observables; see also section \ref{sec:lattice_free_parameters} for a discussion of the free parameters of the UV complete theory.
-Close to the chiral limit, i.e., in a regime where $m_\rho/m_\pi > 1.4$, $m_\rho/f_\pi > 7$ always holds~\cite{Bennett:2019jzz}.
-The heaviest fermions for which the theory was sufficiently close to chirality resulted in $m_\rho/f_\pi = 7.37(13)$.
-An extrapolation to the chiral limit yielded $m_\rho/f_\pi = 8.08(32)$.